-If you do plan on playing travel or all-star baseball and not making a full-time commitment, your child could be taking a roster spot away from a player who is willing to make a 100% commitment to the program.
+If you do plan on playing travel baseball and not making a full-time commitment, your child could be taking a roster spot away from a player who is willing to make a 100% commitment to the program.
 Missing games could result in less playing time.
 The intensity of the program depends on the Manager and the collective intentions of the team’s parents.

-Expenses of Travel or All-star Baseball:
+Expenses of Travel Baseball:

-Highlanders Baseball teams will participate in several other tournaments throughout the summer within the community and surrounding suburbs.
+Highlanders Baseball teams will participate in several tournaments throughout the summer within the community and surrounding suburbs.
 It is not uncommon to travel out of town for a tournament during the summer, planned at the coach’s discretion.
 Most ”tournaments” play a minimum of 3 games before the playoff/championship rounds, and it is very possible that multiple games will be scheduled in a single day.